William Montague Ferry Jr.

-William Montague Ferry Jr. (July 8, 1824 – January 2, 1905) was a Michigan and Utah politician, an officer in the Union Army during the American Civil War, and a member of the Ferry Family.
+William Montague Ferry Jr. (July 8, 1824 – January 2, 1905) was a Michigan and Utah politician, an officer in the Union Army during the American Civil War, and a member of the Ferry family.

 Early life

 Mission House on Mackinac Island, Ferry's birthplace.

 Ferry was born in the Mission House on Mackinac Island, Michigan, as the first son of the Reverend William Montague Ferry and Amanda White Ferry.
 In the 1830s, the family founded Ferrysburg, Michigan, and in 1834 founded and moved to Grand Haven, Michigan.

 Civil War

-In August 1861, Ferry joined the Fourteenth Michigan Infantry, and served during the American Civil War, eventually being made a major and lieutenant-colonel in 1865.
+In August 1861, Ferry joined the 14th Michigan Infantry Regiment, and served during the American Civil War, eventually being made a major and lieutenant colonel in 1865.

-During his service he served alongside General Sherman who said of Ferry, "You have left your mark in the army, and it will stand to your honor so long as the United States has an army."
+During his service, he served alongside General Sherman, who said of Ferry, "You have left your mark in the army, and it will stand to your honor so long as the United States has an army."

-William's younger brother Noah Ferry served as a Major in the Civil war and died at the Battle of Gettysburg.
+William's younger brother, Noah Henry Ferry, served as a Major in the Civil War and died at the Battle of Gettysburg.